Cuprate/monero-book/src/consensus_rules/blocks/miner_tx.md

 The transactions version must be either 1 or 2[^versions-allowed].

-The version must be bigger than 1 or the current hard-fork must be less than 12[^weird-version-rules].
+The version can be 1 or 2 up to hard-fork 12 then it must be 2[^weird-version-rules].

 ### Input